ibm-cloud-docs/monitoring/config_agent.md

     {: note}

+## Configuring a Sysdig agent on a standard Kubernetes cluster
+{: #config_agent_kube_std}

-## Configuring a Sysdig agent on a Kubernetes cluster by using a script
+### Configuring a Sysdig agent on a standard Kubernetes cluster by using a script
 {: #config_agent_kube_script}

 In order to use this script, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.
-{: tip}
+{: note}

-Complete the following steps to configure a Sysdig agent on a Kubernetes cluster that runs in the {{site.data.keyword.containerlong_notm}}:
+Complete the following steps to configure a Sysdig agent on a Kubernetes cluster:

 1. Obtain the Sysdig access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

 2. Obtain the public or private ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

 3. Set up the cluster environment.

-Run the following commands:
+    If the cluster runs in the {{site.data.keyword.containerlong_notm}}, run the following commands:

     First, get the command to set the environment variable and download the Kubernetes configuration files.